CrisMon-01/JenkinsExporter/README.md

 The last parameter is the action you want to do: download config job or upload that (for the other parameter there is no real order. <br>
 * download: job from your old server/user
 * upload: on the new user/server
+* list-plugin: list the plugin from th eserver in json format (./config/plugins.json)

 # TO-DO:
 * use config file for the credential